 - Dress-down days are privileges that RCSA gives to students for special events. - Eligible students for dress-down days will be announced by the administration based on individual disciplinary records. - Students must wear appropriate attire during dress-down days.
-This includes closed-toe athletic shoes, a reasonablelength t-shirt, and jeans with no holes/rips.
-Tshirts must not have content that is distracting to learning environment.
-If unsure students should wear plain color Tshirts without extreme color. - Leggings are only approved to wear if they are solid colors and worn under dresses/skirts. - Shirts that include negative slogans, skin-tight items, revealing clothing are strictly prohibited. - Ocassionally costumers are permitted for theme-related days; however, they myust be school appropriated, related to the tehem, and not distracting.
-Infltabale and unsafe, distracting costumes, slogans are not permitted.
+This includes closed-toe athletic shoes, a reasonable-length t-shirt, and jeans with no holes/rips.
+T-shirts must not have content that is distracting to the learning environment.
+If unsure students should wear plain color T-shirts without extreme color. - Leggings are only approved to wear if they are solid colors and worn under dresses/skirts. - Shirts that include negative slogans, skin-tight items, revealing clothing are strictly prohibited. - Occasionally costumes are permitted for theme-related days; however, they must be school appropriate, related to the theme, and not distracting.
+Inflatable and unsafe, distracting costumes, slogans are not permitted. - If the dress down day is a "themed" dress down, students must adhere to the theme and guidelines.
+For example: If the theme is Unity Day Dress in Orange or Posititve Sayings, the student must be wearing orange in their outfit choice or have a shirt on that displays a positive message in order to be dressed down.